abertout/rioc/doc/conda.rst

 Yes, conda can be installed on every desktop or laptop, without root privileges, on `GNU/Linux`, `OSX` or `Windows`.

-How To I set up my own environment with selected packages?
+How do I set up my own environment with selected packages?
 ----------------------------------------------------------

 Suppose you want the ``2.7`` version of ``Python``, instead of the